 - Create an artificial base of customers

-- Simulate calls from these customers with time stamps, respecting the distribution that was observed, all other fields in the CDR being randomly generated
+- Simulate calls from these customers with timestamps, respecting the distribution that was observed, all other fields in the CDR being randomly generated

-Agent based-like modelling
+Agent based-like modeling

-The principle is to create a physical model that explains the observed behaviour, then reproduce random data using this model.
-It is generally agreed that observed features of a complex system can often emerge from a set of simple rules.
+The principle is to create a physical model that explains the observed behavior, then reproduce random data using this model.
+It is generally agreed that the observed features of a complex system can often emerge from a set of simple rules.
 Take the example of simulating CDRs with a certain temporal pattern.
 A simple physical system would be one where users engage in activities over time, and their probability to make a phone call varies with the number of activities in which they’re engaged.
 Then, depending on how activities are distributed over time, a similar time pattern as the one observed in real data can be recreated with such a physical model.
 Again, CDRs are then created while running the simulation over time, with all other fields created randomly.